GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: RELATED WORKS

-Symmetry between agents in an environment can result in deadlocks~\cite{alonso2013optimal}.
-To break symmetry and resolve deadlocks, agents must be perturbed in some way.
-The simplest solution is to rely on the environment's randomness or to randomly perturb agents~\cite{wang2017safety}, but this can increase total cost.
-Heuristic-based approaches, such as a right-hand rule \cite{zhou2017fast}, \cite{chen2022recursive} or a clockwise perturbation \cite{grover2023before} improve over random perturbations but are more centralized.
-Another set of methods for deadlock resolution uses scheduling algorithms based on some notion of priority, like those in autonomous intersection management \cite{zhong2020autonomous}.
-First come first served (FCFS) \cite{au2015autonomous} assigns priorities based on the order in which agents arrive at the intersection.
+\textbf{Deadlock Resolution:} Symmetry between agents can result in deadlocks~\cite{alonso2013optimal}.
+The simplest way to break symmetry is to rely on the environment's randomness or to randomly perturb agents~\cite{wang2017safety}, but this can increase total cost.
+Heuristic-based approaches, such as a right-hand rule \cite{zhou2017fast}, \cite{chen2022recursive} improve over random perturbations but are more centralized.
 Some methods design an auction mechanism \cite{suriyarachchi2022gameopt}, \cite{carlino2013auction}, \cite{chandra2023socialmapf}, and agents bid to cross the intersection using some bidding strategy.
-In reservation-based systems \cite{dresner2008multiagent}, agents must reserve slots to cross the intersection determined by the anticipated time to arrival and clearance time.
+In reservation-based systems \cite{dresner2008multiagent}, agents must reserve slots to cross the intersection determined by the time to arrival.